strint/sicpAns/2016_interval_algebraically_equivalent.markdown

 I think there is not such inerval-arithmetic package that can solve this problem because it's not the problemof the packge but the 'problem' of interval operations itself.

-I think Alyssa's implementation of interval is good enough, and when other programmer use the interval operations, they should think in `interval' but not in `algebra'.
+I think Alyssa's implementation of interval is good enough, and when other programmer use the interval operations, they should think in 'interval' but not in 'algebra'.